Provisioning a Cluster on AWS

 - Save the file and exit.

-With Cloudera Director 2.8 and higher, you can use the validate-remote CLI command to check your configuration file's settings for environments, deployments, and clusters.
-For more information, see the entry for validate-remote on the page Cloudera Director Interfaces.
+With Altus Director 2.8 and higher, you can use the validate-remote CLI command to check your configuration file's settings for environments, deployments, and clusters.
+For more information, see the entry for validate-remote on the page Altus Director Interfaces.